IK Enemkpali: New York Jets

-Enemkpali was selected by the New York Jets in the sixth round (210th overall) of the 2014 NFL Draft.
-In his rookie season, he appeared in 6 games, making 3 tackles and defending 2 passes.
+Enemkpali was selected by the New York Jets in the sixth round (210th overall) of the 2014 NFL draft.
+In his rookie season, he appeared in six games, making three tackles and defending two passes.

 On August 11, 2015, Enemkpali got into an altercation with quarterback Geno Smith in the locker room, regarding $600 Smith allegedly owed Enemkpali.
 Enemkpali punched Smith in his face, strong enough to break his jaw.
 The Jets released Enemkpali shortly thereafter.

 Buffalo Bills

 On August 12, 2015, one day after being waived by the Jets, Enemkpali was claimed by the Buffalo Bills, who had hired Rex Ryan (the Jets' head coach in 2014) as their head coach that year.
-He was released by the Bills on September 4, 2015, but signed to the practice squad a few days later.
+He was released by the Bills on September 4, but signed to the practice squad a few days later.
 On September 10, nearly a month after attacking Smith, the NFL suspended Enemkpali for four games.
-On September 11, 2015, the Bills promoted Enemkpali to their 53-man roster; he was placed on the reserve/suspended list on the following day.
+On September 11, the Bills promoted Enemkpali to their 53-man roster; he was placed on the reserve/suspended list on the following day.
 He played 11 games in 2015 with 13 tackles.

 On August 12, 2016, Enemkpali got into an altercation with offensive lineman and teammate Cyrus Kouandjio during training camp.
 One day later, Enemkpali suffered a knee injury during the first preseason game against the Indianapolis Colts, which was eventually revealed to be a torn ACL, and it prematurely ended his 2016 season.
 He was granted free agency following the season.

 Oakland Raiders

 On August 4, 2017, the Oakland Raiders signed Enemkpali.
-The team waived him on September 2, 2017.
+Enemkpali was waived by the Raiders on September 2.